IaroslavPK/mql-testng-cucumber-gradle/README.md

 - Open "build/reports/allure-report/allureReport/index.html" in chrome
 - Review Allure report with cucumber steps
 <br>
-!!If allure shows blank report, this may may happen on some PC because of path, execute `gradle allureServe` and report open at once.
+!!If allure shows blank report, this may happen on some PC because of path, execute `gradle allureServe` and report open at once.

 In allure report you can also see History table CHF records for the last year in slightly different format.
 <br>